New

 5. Turn ON Bluetooth® if prompted.
 Otherwise, tap I would rather set up without Bluetooth.

-6. Plug the additional node into a power source within range of another node then tap Next.
+6. Plug the additional node into a power source within range of another node, then tap Next.

-7. Make sure all your nodes have a solid blue light, then tap on Node light is solid.
+7. Make sure all your nodes have a solid light, then tap on Node light is solid.

 8. Node detection will begin.
 This could take up to 3 minutes.
+Once the child node has been added, tap on Next > Finish.

 Scenario: